 Digital signing does far more than just assert identity.
 After all, what good is a signed email if its contents can be altered?
 When an email is digitally signed, a hash function is carried out alongside it to serve as a check-sum.
 If any part of the email has been altered or tampered with, the recipient's email client will know immediately and will alert the user that the email has been tampered with.
 Anytime someone receives your digitally signed email, they'll know it was really from you, and that the message is authentic.

 Encrypting Email with Comodo Email Certificates

 Sometimes it's important to secure an email beyond just the protection TLS provides at the network level (you do have an SSL certificate on your email server, right?).
 Email signing certificates can encrypt any or all emails, both in transit and at rest.
 This not keeps the contents of the email safe from anyone but the recipient with the decryption key, even after sitting on an email server for a year (it's still protected!).

 Comodo Email Certificates Sign and Encrypt Documents, Too

 Emails aren't the only thing a Comodo Email Signing certificate can sign.
-It can also sign individual documents and files.
+Pro and Enterprise Comodo Email Singing certificates can also be used to sign individual documents and files.
 Assert the identity of the document's author or owner, while also validating its authenticity.
 Document signing offers another layer of security to critical files, while also serving as an affordable at-rest data encryption option.
 Note that if you need to sign PDF documents, we recommend our Adobe Approved document signing certificate.